nickgammon/G-Pascal/markdown/assembler.md

 ## Debugging {#debugging}

-Debugging assembler code can be a pain.
+Debugging assembler code can be a pain --- I  know from experience.
 Below are a few suggestions.

+## Stack pointer changed when running assembler code

-Note that when running assembler code the stack pointer is changed to $CF rather than $FF.
+When running assembler code the stack pointer is changed to $CF rather than $FF.
 In other words, the top of the stack is address $1CF.
-This is so that, if you hit a breakpoint and use various commands like MEM, PEEK and so on, the use of the stack in the Editor does not corrupt your user stack.
+This is so that, if you hit a breakpoint and use various commands like MEM, POKE and so on, the use of the stack in the Editor does not corrupt your user stack.
+This will reduce your available stack size by 48 bytes (out of 256).
+That still allows 208 nested subroutine calls, assuming you don't also push stuff onto the stack, which should be plenty.
+If it isn't, in your code you can change the stack pointer, however then the stack "backtrace" shown when you hit a BRK will not be correct.

 ---